 A review of a student’s academic records and personal statement is required to confirm admission to one of the Barnard Summer Study programs.
 Once an admission decision has been reached, the applicant will be notified of the decision through the Barnard study abroad portal.
 Only completed applications will be reviewed.
 If an application is missing a required component (i.e. transcript, personal statement) it will not be reviewed until the missing material is received.

 Location, Accommodations, and Meals

 Hotel in Quito, rural homestays, and camp lodge in the Amazon.
 Most meals are included in the program fee.

 PLEASE NOTE: Students will be responsible for their own airfare and personal expenses while in Ecuador.
 Please consult the Cost Sheet on the Sustainable Communities program page in the Barnard portal.

-Competitive scholarships are available for Barnard students enrolling in Barnard faculty-led summer programs.
+Competitive scholarships are available for Barnard and Columbia students enrolling in Barnard faculty-led summer programs.
 Funding decisions are based on a combination of financial need and academic merit.
-Barnard students can apply for a scholarship as part of their program application through the portal.
+Barnard and Columbia students can apply for a scholarship as part of their program application through the portal.
 Students from other colleges should check with their home institutions about financial aid and scholarships.

 Confirmation of Enrollment-Reservation Deposit:

 Admitted students who intend to enroll must confirm their intention to participate by submitting a non-refundable tuition deposit of $500.
 This fee must be paid within two weeks of acceptance notification and will count toward tuition payment.
 Enrollment is not guaranteed until this payment is received.